 You may also be eligible for Social Security disability if your depression is serious and persistent and you can produce documentation showing that you have been suffering from depression and receiving treatment for at least two years.

-Contact a Baltimore Depression Disability Attorney Today to Evaluate Your Claim for Social Security Benefits
+Contact a Washington DC or Baltimore Depression Disability Attorney Today to Evaluate Your Claim for Social Security Benefits

 If you are unable to work because of your depression, we can help you get the Social Security benefits you deserve.
 To speak with an experienced depression disability attorney in Maryland, call The Law Office of Emmett B. Irwin at 443-839-0818 or fill out our online contact form to schedule a free consultation today.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.